Uncle Ben: Early life

 Ben Parker was born in Brooklyn, New York.
 He trained to be a military police officer, and also spent time as a singer in a band.
 He had known his future wife, May Reilly since their high school days, but she, in turn, was naively interested in a boy who was involved in criminal activities.
 When he came to her one night and proposed to her on the spot, Ben was there to expose him as a murderer, and to comfort the heart-broken May when the boy was arrested.
 Their relationship evolved into love, and they enjoyed a happily married life together.
 When Ben's younger brother Richard Parker and his wife Mary were killed in a plane crash, Ben and May took in their orphaned son Peter and raised him as their own.

 Raising Peter

 Ben was very protective of Peter, going as far as fighting some of the bullies that tormented young Parker.
 Peter became friends with Charlie Weiderman in high school, a teen even more unpopular than he was.
-However, Charlie often provoked the trouble with the other teens.
+However, Charlie often provoked trouble with the other teens.
 One day, he was chased to the Parker home by a group of bullies led by Rich and Ben intervened.
 Ben told them that if they wanted Charlie, they would have to go through him.
 Rich tried to, but was surprised by Ben's army training.
 As soon as the bullies were gone, he told the boy that he was not welcome at the house or with Peter because of his provoking the bullies and not being able to tell the truth.